akosgarai/game/README.md

 - Name - name of the resource.

+### Structure

+Constructed stuff.

+- Name

 ### area

 It reperesents the single unit of area.
 Each area has type.
 - Type - grassland
 - Resources - list of resources, that are availeable on the area
+- Building - it's a kind of structure.
+It will be used to transform basic resources to better stuff.

 ### planet